 - Where possible, communicate what science is and how it works.
 It is not just about knowledge; it is a way of thinking and exploring the world around us.

-Skills – Helping visitors to recognise using science skills and how they are transferable to other parts of their life.
+Skills – Helping visitors to recognise that they have and use science skills and how they are transferable to other parts of their life.

 - Tell people what science skills they are using in the activities/ experiences and help them to recognize that they have these skills.